Molara Ogundipe

-Omolara Ogundipe-Leslie (27 December 1940 – 18 June 2019), also known as Molara Ogundipe, was a Nigerian poet, critic, editor, feminist and activist.
+Omolara Ogundipe-Leslie (27 December 1940 – 18 June 2019), also known as Molara Ogundipe and Omolara Leslie, was a Nigerian poet, critic, editor, feminist and activist.
 Considered one of the foremost writers on African feminism, gender studies and literary theory, she was a social critic who came to be recognized as a viable authority on African women among black feminists and feminists in general.
 She contributed the piece "Not Spinning on the Axis of Maleness" to the 1984 anthology Sisterhood Is Global: The International Women's Movement Anthology, edited by Robin Morgan.
 She is most celebrated for coining the term STIWA or Social Transformation in Africa Including Women.

 Life

 Abiodun Omolara Ogundipe was born in Lagos, Nigeria, to a family of educators and clergy.
 She attended Queen's School, Ede, and went on to become the first woman to obtain a first-class BA Honours degree in English at University College Ibadan, then a college of the University of London.
 She later earned a doctorate in Narratology (the theory of narrative) from Leiden University, one of the oldest universities in Europe.
-She taught English Studies, Writing, Comparative Literature and Gender from the perspectives of cultural studies and development at universities in several continents, and was also a Professor of English and Comparative Literature at the University of Port Harcourt, Rivers State Nigeria.
+She taught English Studies, Writing, Comparative Literature and Gender from the perspectives of cultural studies and development at universities in several continents, and was also a Professor of English and Comparative Literature at the University of Port Harcourt, Rivers State, Nigeria.
 She rose to prominence early in her career in the midst of a male-dominated artistic field concerned about the problems afflicting African men and women.

 Molara Ogundipe was described as being "at the forefront of the theoretical dynamism which is unfolding within African feminism.
 She has a powerful and deeply ingrained cultural understanding of the dynamics of gender relations in the pre-colonial and colonial Yoruba society as a pivot for theory", Over the years, she was a critic of the oppression of women and argued that African women are more oppressed in their status and roles as wives.
 In view of their multiple identities, in some of which identities they enjoy status, privilege, recognition and agency.
 She criticized the plight of African women as due to the impact of imposed colonial and neo-colonial structures that often place African males at the height of social stratification.
 Their plight is also due to the internalization of patriarchy by African women themselves.
 She, however, insisted on an understanding of the complexity of the statuses of African women in their pre-colonial and indigenous cultures for any useful discussion or study of African women.